 The inability to feel safe in a learning environment can ultimately result in attrition and precludes many students of color from meeting their academic and professional goals.

 Recruiting and Retaining Students of Color Is Critical

-With many schools issuing statements of solidarity for the Black Lives Matter movement, the true sign of success of many institutions will be how they recruit and retain students of color.
+With the end of Affirmative Action, a true sign of success of many institutions will be how they recruit and retain students of color.